Mazztwo/Web_Applications/Assignment2/README.md

+# Connect 4 -- <Replace with your name>

-Name: Alessio Mazzone
+Name: <Full Name>
-Pitt ID: alm388
+Pitt ID: <ID>

+## Installation

+1. Instructions to get your code up and running.

-## Running web page
+## Running the App

+1. Instructions to run your application.